liftconfig/liftconfig.github.io/docs/about/office-setup.md

 This is the remastered edition in size C with the aftermarket Atlas headrest and rollerblade wheels.
 Aerons are a gold standard in the ergonomic chair world due to the level of customisation available when setting them up.
 I found the post by one of the HM product managers in to the chair, but typically it's used as a guide so I can feel where my head/neck should be when in the more task based position.his [Reddit thread](https://www.reddit.com/r/Ergonomics/comments/q6xmju/ive_been_having_a_lot_of_neck_and_back_pain_im/) to be the most useful explanation of how to properly set it up.
 I typically use the chair with the tilt adjuster unlocked (for that floating feeling) in a 90 degree upright task based position.
 The only time I use the headrest to support my head is on the odd occasion I'm leaning back in the chair, the rest of the time I use it as a guide to feel where my head and neck should be in the more task based position.

+Mention HOTAS mounts.

+### Mounting: Dual Monitor Wall Mount

-### Mounting: Brateck Dual Monitor Wall Mounted Gas Spring Monitor Arm 17"-32" + VESA Laptop tray holder
+Brateck Dual Monitor Wall Mounted Gas Spring Monitor Arm 17"-32" + VESA Laptop tray holder

 https://www.ebay.com.au/itm/174574651488